Contexter/FountainAI/README.md

 The third part of the guide covers building and pushing the Docker image of the Vapor application to the GitHub Container Registry.
 A script is created to build and push the Docker image, ensuring it is properly built and stored for deployment.

-Firewall settings on the VPS are managed using UFW to allow necessary ports for the application, database, and other services, including the NYDUS service port.
+Firewall settings on the VPS are managed using an automated UFW management workflow.
+This workflow allows necessary ports for the application, database, and other services, including the NYDUS service port.
 This enhances security and ensures proper connectivity between the VPS instance and the host system's service dashboard.

 ### How to Deploy

-Deployment to staging is triggered by pushing to the `main` branch, with the GitHub Actions workflow automatically building, pushing the Docker image, running tests, and deploying the application to the staging environment.
+Deployment to staging is triggered by pushing to the `main` branch, with the GitHub Actions workflow automatically building, pushing the Docker image, running tests, deploying the application to the staging environment, and configuring the UFW settings.
 Deployment to production involves creating or merging changes into the `production` branch to trigger the production deployment, with optional configuration for manual workflow dispatch from the GitHub Actions interface.

 ### Monitoring and Manual Trigger